lcfgr/CarND-Behavioral-Cloning-P3/writeup_template.md

 Firstly the input image is normallized and cropped to remove unneeded information.
 Then The basic architecture of NVIDIA model is used.
 However in the first 3 convolutional filters, the depth is greatly reduced.
 After these 3 filters, a dropout layer is used to reduce overfitting.
 Normally, 2 more convolutional layers follow up, but one of these was completely removed.
 Afterward one more dropout layer is used.
 Lastly, the fully connected (dense) layers follow the pipeline.
 However, the first big layer of 1164 neurons is completely removed, to reduce overfitting.

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model

 The model contains 2 Dropout layers after the convolutional layers to reduce overfitting.
 Any attempt to use dropout layers between the fully connected layers resulted in worse results.

 The final model was also trained in stages and using the validation loss as a guide, the proper number of epochs were chosen to avoid overfitting.
 ![alt text][image2]
-As we can see a very good balance betweeen accurancy and overfitting was at model stage 4, after 6 epochs and this number of epochs was chosen on the final model.
+A very good balance betweeen accurancy and overfitting was achieved at model stage 4, after 6 epochs.
+Indeed the models were tested and this model had the best performance.
+Therefore 6 epochs was chosen on the final model.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually.

-####4.
-Appropriate training data & data augmentation
+#### 4. Appropriate training data & data augmentation

 The training data used were the data provided by Udacity.
 The ammount of data was not enough to properly train the model.
 This dataset included left and right camera captured images, which were used to increase the ammount of data.
 These were needed to have the steering angle adjusted and the value of 0.25 was found to work well.